llnl/benchpark/docs/benchpark-analyze.rst

 ..
-   Copyright 2022 Lawrence Livermore National Security, LLC and other Thicket Project Developers.
-See the top-level LICENSE file for details.
+Copyright 2023 Lawrence Livermore National Security, LLC and other Benchpark Project Developers.
+See the top-level COPYRIGHT file for details.

-   SPDX-License-Identifier: MIT
+   SPDX-License-Identifier: Apache-2.0

 #####################################
 Canned Analysis for Scaling Studies